 LifeChance - this program provides vocational training to enable self employment, empowering the women to improve their financial situation.

-On July 21, the Shelton Project will host a women and girls conference, "You are Royalty, Sparkle, and Shine," is an Inaugural conference designed to educate and bring awareness to the offenses and prevention of childhood sexual abuse.
+Women and girls conference, "You are Royalty, Sparkle, and Shine," designed to educate and bring awareness to the offenses and prevention of childhood sexual abuse.
 The goal of this event is to restore dignity to the victims; empower women and girls to speak up and break the silence; provide hope, healing and the promise of a better tomorrow.

-Healthy Lifestyle Network will also host a Darkness to Light training on the awareness and prevention of childhood sexual abuse for leaders of the Port Antonio community.
+Healthy Lifestyle Network also conducts a Darkness to Light training on the awareness and prevention of childhood sexual abuse for leaders of the Port Antonio community.